-How To Survive And Stay Cool This Heat Wave Weekend
+How To Survive And Stay Cool In This Heat

 Parts of L.A.
-County and the high desert can expect extreme heat and temperatures of up to 115 degrees this weekend.
-The L.A.
-County Office of Public Health has issued an extreme heat warning for many areas, including Antelope Valley, Santa Clarita Valley, and parts of the San Fernando Valley.
+County and the high desert can expect extreme heat degrees this weekend.
+Officials have issued an extreme heat warning for many areas, including Antelope Valley, Santa Clarita Valley, and L.A.
+County mountains.

 Now, how can Angelenos and other SoCal residents stay safe and cool this weekend?
 We've put together this short guide to make sure, as Nelly says, it doesn't get too "hot in herre"...